Samsung C24FG70 and C27FG70 144Hz curved VA monitors with FreeSync

 The panels used are 23.5” and 27″ SVA (‘Super’ Vertical Alignment) models with a 1920 x 1080 (Full HD) resolution, 144Hz refresh rate and support for Adaptive-Sync (and hence AMD FreeSync on compatible GPUs).
 The variable refresh rate range is 70 – 144Hz via DP and 62 – 119Hz via HDMI.
 According to AMD, LFC (Low Frame Rate Compensation) is also supported which tackles tearing and stuttering even below the hardware floor of operation.
 The maximum frame rate is not 2.5x but closer to 2x the minimum, so if this is the case AMD must have changed the initial 2.5x requirement to 2x.
 A 3000:1 static contrast is supported, 178°/178° viewing angles are specified and a light matte screen surface is employed.
 8-bit colour is supported, likely without dithering.
 Another key aspect of the specification which Samsung has been keen to highlight is the 125% sRGB colour gamut, which is achieved using a flicker-free Quantum Dot backlight solution.
 This is a bit wider than the 119% sRGB gamut seen on the C27F591FD but is still not a wide gamut in the sense of reaching Adobe RGB or any extended gamut like that.
 It’s essentially designed to add a bit of extra vibrancy without heavy oversaturation.
 Samsung rather brazenly tout a 1ms grey to grey response time on these models, which given the panel type to be approached with particular caution.
 The monitors include a strobe backlight mode to reduce motion blur as much as possible, called ‘impulsive scanning’.
 ‘Low Blue Light’ settings also feature, including the Eye Saver Mode seen on some other recent produvts from the manufacturer.

 From the rear you can see the nifty arm-style stand which allows enhanced adjustability of the monitor.
 You can adjust the height, tilt the screen, swivel it and pivot it into portrait.
-Around the stand attachment point (which doesn’t look like it supports VESA mounting) there is a ‘sound interactive’ LED ring.
-This apparently pulses in time with the sound being played by the system, for example during gameplay.
+Around the stand attachment point (which supports VESA mounting using an included adaptor) there is a ‘sound interactive’ LED ring.
+This pulses in time with the sound being played by the system, for example during gameplay.
 Hopefully this has some static settings as well so it can be used as a sort of bias light.
 The material used at the rear is again a matte black plastic.
 There is a K-slot towards the bottom right and some backwards-facing ports; 2 HDMI ports, DP 1.2a and a 3.5mm headphone jack.
 FreeSync is supported by both HDMI and DP 1.2, but given that it’s likely HDMI 1.4a is used you’ll probably need to use DisplayPort for the full refresh rate range.